lambertsbennett/Encountertk/README.md

 **Encountertk is a python package that carries out common encounter rate calculations and generates frequently needed plots.
 This package is heavily focused on marine ecology applications, but could be applied more broadly to encounter processes**

 ### Install Encountertk!
+Encountertk is written for >= Python 3.5.

+Dependencies:
+- NumPy
+- Pandas
+- Matplotlib
+- Seaborn (for plots with better aesthetics)

 ```
 pip install Encountertk